 Popular Skills for Process Improvement Director

-Process Improvement Directors report using a pretty varied skill set on the job.
-Most notably, facility with Strategic Project Management, Lean Manufacturing, and Lean Process Engineering are correlated to pay that is significantly above average, leading to increases of 50 percent, 36 percent, and 33 percent, respectively.
-Those educated in Process Improvement tend to be well versed in Lean Process Engineering.
+Process Improvement Directors report using a diverse set of skills on the job.
+Most notably, facility with Strategic Project Management, Lean Manufacturing, and Lean Process Engineering are correlated to pay that is significantly above average, leading to increases of 49 percent, 35 percent, and 32 percent, respectively.
+Most people familiar with Process Improvement also know Lean Process Engineering.

 Pay by Experience Level for Process Improvement Director